Ruth Williams, Relational Counsellor/Psychotherapist and Supervisor, Reg. MBACP

 Works with the 'Gifted and Talented' and has a full appreciation of perfectionism as well as the intensity which is experienced within so many aspects of daily life; contibuting to the escalation of anxiety and mental fatigue.

-Couples Counselling - helping couples to develop healthier patterns in their intimate relationships, leading them to positive growth and away from repeating the negative behaviours which can be at the root of their conflicts.
+Relationship Counselling - working with couples or family members to develop healthier patterns in their intimate or familial relationships; leading them to positive growth, focusing on reducing negative behaviours and exploring inappropriate belief systems which can form the root of their conflicts.

-I also offer specialist Couples Counselling for people in relationships whereby one partner, or perhaps both, may have Aspergers.
+I also offer specialist Couples Counselling for people in relationships where one partner, or perhaps both, may have Aspergers.

 Recovery from Trauma: Somatisation & Dissociation.